Archaeol: Biological role and synthesis

-Two archaeol molecules can undergo head-to-head linkage to form caldarchaeol (one typical glycerol dialkyl glycerol tetraether, GDGT), one of the most common tetraether lipid in archaea.
+Two archaeol molecules can undergo head-to-head linkage to form caldarchaeol (one typical glycerol dialkyl glycerol tetraether, GDGT), one of the most common tetraether lipids in archaea.

 Biological role

 Synthesis of archaeol-based phospholipid in archaea.
 The isoprenoid side chains come from IPP and DMAPP, which are synthesized via alternate MVA pathways.

 Archaeol has been found in all archaea so far, at least in trace amounts.
 It represents 100% of the diether core lipids in most neutrophilic halophiles and sulfur-dependent thermophiles (though their most core lipids are tetraether lipids).
 Methanogens contain hydroxyarchaeol and macrocyclic other than the standard archaeol, and sesterterpanyl-chain-containing archaeol is characteristic of alkaliphilic extreme halophiles.
 It is noteworthy that tetraether lipids are also widely present in archaea.

 Liposomes (a spherical vesicle having at least at least one lipid bilayer) of lipids from archaea typically demonstrate extremely low permeability for molecules and ions, even including protons.
-The ion permeability induced by ionophores (ion transporters across the membranes) are also quite low, and only comparable to that of egg phosphatidylcholine (a very common biological membrane component) at 37˚C when the temperature rises up to c.a.
+The ion permeability induced by ionophores (ion transporters across the membranes) is also quite low, and only comparable to that of egg phosphatidylcholine (a very common biological membrane component) at 37˚C when the temperature rises up to c.a.
 70˚C. Compared to bacteria and eukarya, the isoprenoid side chains of archaeol are highly branched.
-This structural difference is believed lower the permeability of archaea over the whole growth temperature range which enables archaea to adapt to extreme environments.
+This structural difference is believed to lower the permeability of archaea over the whole growth temperature range which enables archaea to adapt to extreme environments.